-Those of you who follow The History Kitchen regularly know I’m a “nerd” when it comes to food history.
+Those of you who follow my blog regularly know I’m a “nerd” when it comes to food history.
 I’m also a big fan of the Silver Screen; I’m particularly fond of early Hollywood, silent pictures and cinematic classics.
 That’s why I was thrilled to stumble upon a rare vintage cookbook called What Actors Eat When They Eat!
 (Lymanhouse, 1939) This quirky book is a compilation of recipes and “favorite dishes” from some of the greatest stars of old Hollywood.
 The recipes were compiled and edited by Rex Lease and Kenneth Harlan, two actors who achieved most of their success in silent films.
 The forward is written by screenwriter Anita Loos, author of the famed comedic novel Gentlemen Prefer Blondes, on which the Marilyn Monroe film is based.
-Fittingly, the first line of the forward reads:
+Reflecting the clearly defined gender roles of this time period, the first line of the forward reads:

 Gentlemen prefer girls who know how to cook, whether they be blonde, brunette, or titian.